EMT Program

 Requirements Before Starting

-• Certified in AHA Healthcare Provider CPR
+- Certified in AHA Healthcare Provider CPR

-• At Least 17 Years of Age Upon Enrollment
+- At least 17 years of Age Upon Enrollment

-• Proficient in the English Language
+- Proficient in the English Language

-• Physically Able to Perform EMT Functions
+- Physically Able to Perform EMT Function

-• Lifting, Carrying, etc.
+- Lifting, Carrying, etc.

-• Documentation of Physical and Current Vaccinations and Immunizations including (2) Two-Step Tuberculin Skin Tests
+- Documentation of Physical and Current Vaccinations and Immunizations including (2) Two-Step Tuberculin Skin Tests

-• Criminal Background Check
+- Criminal Background Check

 Choose Traditional or Hybrid Style Classes

-$50 | Non-Refundable Processing Fee
+- $50 | Non-Refundable Processing Fee

-$1,395 |Malpractice Insurance, Background Check, NREMT/Psychomotor Skills Exam Testing Fee (if taken at IWCC), and Clinical Internship Fees
+- $1,395 | Malpractice Insurance, Background Check, NREMT/Psychomotor Skills Exam Testing Fee (if taken at IWXX), and Clinical Internship Fees

 Iowa Western Community College Paramedic program, on the Council Bluffs campus, is accredited by the Commission on Accreditation of Allied Health Education Programs (www.caahep.org) upon the recommendation of the Committee on Accreditation of Educational Programs for the Emergency Medical Services Professions (CoAEMSP).